Online Adaptive Probabilistic Safety Certificate with Language Guidance: Abstract

 \section{Abstract}

 Achieving long-term safety in uncertain/extreme environments while accounting for human preferences remains a fundamental challenge for autonomous systems.
 Existing methods often trade off long-term guarantees for fast real-time control and cannot adapt to variability in human preferences or risk tolerance.
 To address these limitations, we propose a language-guided adaptive probabilistic safety certificate (PSC) framework that guarantees long-term safety for stochastic systems under environmental uncertainty while accommodating diverse human preferences.
 The proposed framework integrates natural-language inputs from users and Bayesian estimators of the environment into adaptive safety certificates that explicitly account for user preferences, system dynamics, and quantified uncertainties.
-Our key technical innovation leverages probabilistic invariance---a generalization of forward invariance to a probability space---to obtain myopic safety conditions with long-term safety guarantees that integrate language guidance, model information, and quantified uncertainty.
+Our key technical innovation leverages probabilistic invariance---a generalization of forward invariance to a probability space---to obtain myopic safety conditions with long-term safety guarantees.
 We validate the framework through numerical simulations of autonomous lane-keeping with human-in-the-loop guidance under uncertain and extreme road conditions, demonstrating enhanced safety–performance trade-offs, adaptability to changing environments, and personalization to different user preferences.
+Code is available at \url{https://github.com/hoshino06/adaptive_lane_keeping}.